barbarer/py4e-int/_sources/bsoup/Exercises.rst

    :answer_d: soup.p['id']
    :correct: b
    :feedback_a: Try again!
    :feedback_b: Correct!
-This is the correct way to get the first p tag and get the value for the id in the p tag.
+This is the best way to get the first p tag and get the value for the id in the p tag.
    :feedback_c: Try again!
    :feedback_d: Try again!

-   Which of the following gets the value for the ``id`` in the first ``p`` tag?
+   Which of the following is the best way to get the value for the ``id`` in the first ``p`` tag?

 .. mchoice:: Exercises_bsoup_mc5